jpcampos04/jpcampos04/README.md

 #  Hi everyone!!!👋, I'm Jose Pablo Campos

 Welcome to my Github profile!
-I'm an architect currently looking to advance my career through Data Science, driven by my interest in analysis, structuring information, and using data to support impactful decisions.
+I'm an architect currently looking to boost my career supported by Data Science 📊, motivated by my interest in the analysis, structuring of information and the use of data to support decisions with real impact.
 ---

 🔍 About me